3 min read

 Security and compliance are both essential for running a successful business in the digital age.
 They have the same goal of managing risks and securing data, but they are different in how they do it.

-In this blog post, we will discuss security and compliance for your business.
-We will explain their differences and similarities.
+In this article, we will break down the differences and similarities between IT security and compliance.
 Additionally, we will highlight the importance of aligning them for operating in the digital world.

 What is IT Security?